professoralex13/cutforth.dev/README.md

 The content is written by me, I ain't gonna use AI for everything.
 I also wrote this readme file on my own because I know what I'm doing.

 ## How?
-The website uses Typescript React, using Vite as the build tool.
+The website uses NextJS and Typescript.
+It was originally built with vite, but was migrated to nextjs to support multiple pages with static rendering.